CoderCactus/AIProject/README.md

 ## Author

-* Developed by \[Constança Rocha, Maiara Almada, Neda Razavi, Tiago Silveira]
+* Developed by Constança Rocha, Maiara Almada, Neda Razavi and Tiago Silveira